-In this article, I am giving you a crash course in Inkscape.
-This tutorial is designed to get you up and creating vector art with this free, open-source program.
-That means by the time you finish this article, you’ll know the basics and some other useful techniques in Inkscape.
+In this article, I am giving you a crash course in Inkscape (version 1.2 release candidate as of writing).
+This tutorial is designed to quickly teach you the basics of Inkscape and start creating vector art with this free, open-source program.

-Given the size and scope that this tutorial has grown to, I had to create this table of contents of sorts.
-If you want to focus solely on one aspect of Inkscape, you now have that option.
+Given the size and scope that this crash course, I had to create this table of contents.
+If you want to focus solely on one aspect of Inkscape, you have that option.
 I want to get you up and running, not bogged down in text.
-Here’s a break-down of my crash course:
+Here’s a breakdown of my crash course:

 - The Prologue